 Best women's padded underwear for cycling 2024 – top options to keep you riding in comfort

-No matter how comfy your saddle is, the best women’s padded underwear for cycling is pretty much essential for all but the shortest rides if you want to enjoy your time in the saddle.
+No matter how comfy your bike saddle is, the best women’s padded underwear for cycling is pretty much essential for all but the shortest rides if you want to enjoy your time in the saddle.
 Happily, nowadays there’s a huge choice of undergarments designed specifically for the female cyclist, ranging from padded liner shorts to wear under your baggies to comparatively skimpy underwear for quick commutes.

-Here we review six different pairs, aimed at different types of riders from committed to casual and made from differing fabrics to cater to a range of temperatures.
+Here we review six different pairs, aimed at different types of riders from committed to casual, and made from differing fabrics to cater to a range of temperatures.
 VeloVixen Padded Cycling Knickers came out as our top pick, and the Endura Women's Engineered Padded Boxers are our recommended budget buy.

 The best women's padded underwear

 Why trust BikePerfect Our cycling experts have decades of testing experience.
-We'll always share our unbiased opinions on bikes and gear.
+We\'ll always share our unbiased opinions on bikes and gear.
 Find out more about how we test.

 The quick list